roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 Above: *Redondasaurus* and babies scare off some *Coelophysis* in Late Triassic New Mexico.

-Phytosaurs were very successful, with a worldwide distribution in the Triassic, and probably fulfilled the same niche that modern crocodilians do today, that of large semi-aquatic ambush predator.
+Phytosaurs were very successful, with a worldwide distribution in the Triassic, and probably filled the same niche that modern crocodilians do today, that of large semi-aquatic ambush predator.
 However, they went extinct shortly after the end-Triassic extinction event along with a lot of other archosaurian diversity.

 Image credit: [Redondasaurus](https://www.deviantart.com/apsaravis/art/Coelophyses-surprised-430139881)

 #### Thalattosuchians
 Thalattosuchians (meaning “sea crocodile”) were a group of semi- and fully-aquatic crocodylomorphs from the Jurassic to Early Cretaceous.
-They come in two main flavors: the teleosaurids, which were semi-aquatic piscivores, but more adapted for swimming than modern crocs, and the metriorhynchids, which were fully aquatic predators with paddle-like limbs that were incapable of terrestrial locomotion.
+They come in two main flavors: the teleosaurids, which were semi-aquatic piscivores, but more adapted for swimming than modern crocs, and the metriorhynchids, which were fully aquatic predators with paddle-like limbs that were probably incapable of terrestrial locomotion.

 ![aquatic-13](/assets/images/posts/aquatic-13.jpg)